Saucer bug

 GOOD CHANCE YOU FIND A FEW OF THIS BUGS in your scoop net

-after one single stroke, provided the ditch has enough water plants.
-They are slightly less
+after one single stroke, especially when the water is covered with duckweed.
+They are

 Lesser water boatmen and